lignum-vitae/pyrolysate/README.md

 - LZMA compressed files (.xz, .lzma)

 #### ZIP Archive Support

 - Processes all text files within the archive (.txt, .csv, .log)
 - Handles nested directories
 - Continues processing if some files are corrupted
 - UTF-8 encoding expected for text files

 ### Outputs

 - Text file (default)
 - JSON file (prettified or minified)
 - CSV file
 - Console output

+> [!IMPORTANT]
+> This library handles email address comments by removing them
+> from the final output

+> [!CAUTION]
+> This library does not specially handle emails containing double quotes
+> Double quotes are valid in the local part of an email, but many modern
+> email systems either block or mark emails with quotes as spam